largehadroncollider/lhcSiteSource/content/events.md

     weight: 40
 ---

-# Lonely Hacker Club Community Room at DEF CON
+# Lonely Hackers Club Community Room at DEF CON
 ## Friday 9th and Saturday 10th : 10:00am - 6:00pm, Sunday 11th 10:00am - 1:00pm

 Our community room comes back this year, now with more activities and fun!